-Greg is the Co-Chair of the Fiduciary Litigation Practice Group, and the Leader of the Unfair Competitive Business Practices Team, and has more than 15 years of experience in handling complex commercial disputes.
-He is regularly called upon by clients to handle their most significant commercial and trade secret matters.
+Greg is the Co-Chair of the Fiduciary Litigation Practice Group and the Leader of the Unfair Competitive Business Practices Team.
+Greg has more than 15 years of experience in handling complex commercial disputes and is regularly called upon by clients to handle their most significant commercial and trade secret matters.
 He represents and counsels domestic and international clients in litigation and litigation avoidance matters, including the potential for resolving disputes in advance of litigation.

 Greg has received the highest peer review rating (AV Preeminent) available from Martindale-Hubbell.

 Greg has a broad complex commercial litigation practice that cuts across federal and state trial and appellate courts, including the following areas:

 - Breaches of fiduciary duties by directors, officers, partners, members and shareholders;

 - Regulated and municipal utility litigation;

 - Restraint of trade and antitrust litigation;

 - Commercial real estate lease, covenant and use litigation;